 2. Have a link to a single, common, style sheet.
 Your whole story website should share one style sheet.

-3. Have an image and some text – its a story book website.
+3. Have an image and some text on each page – its a story book website.
+You could try using a background image instead of a regular image – this allows text over the image.

 4. Use color and nice big fonts in your story.
 Look for a fun (or spooky) Google Font to use.